Recovering from Borderline Personality Disorder

 Most people have reported that with treatment they feel like a better version of themselves where they transcend their diagnosis and grow in a way they never thought possible.
 That is not to say that a person’s sensitivity will be lost.
 A strength of individuals with Borderline Personality is the capacity to feel deeply and depth of character that comes with this.

-Katherine Bonaldi (Clinical psychologist) specializes in Borderline Personality Disorder.
-She has had extensive training and experience facilitating DBT, including with Marsha Linehan the DBT developer, and Schema Therapy.
-Feel free to contact her for more information or an appointment.
+Three of our psychologists at Foundation Psychology specialise in Borderline Personality Disorder.
+They have had extensive training and experience facilitating DBT, including with Marsha Linehan the DBT developer, and Schema Therapy.
+Feel free to contact us for more information or an appointment.

 For further resources about Borderline Personality and treatments: bdpfoundation.org.au